neuroevobench/neuroevobench/Readme.md

 ### Running Parameter Search Sweeps

-- Please visit `neuroevobench-analysis` for example configurations used for the 10 EO baselines.
+- Please visit [`neuroevobench-analysis`](https://github.com/neuroevobench/neuroevobench-analysis) for example configurations used for the 10 EO baselines and 9 neuroevolution tasks.

 - You can execute random search sweeps, multi-seed evaluations for the best found settings and individual training runs via the following command line shortcuts: